 Why are Communication Goals Important?

 Communication goals are positive objectives that guide how we share information and connect with others.
-Setting clear goals helps ensure that messaging is focused, intentional, and oriented toward a specific purpose.
+Setting clear goals helps to ensure that messaging is focused, intentional, and oriented toward a specific purpose.
 For example, a company may set communication goals to better inform customers, motivate employees, build trust with stakeholders, or promote their brand.

 Defining these goals at the outset provides crucial direction.
 They let internal communicators know who they need to reach, what responses they hope to elicit, and what outcomes to work toward.
 This helps improve the clarity and efficacy of communication.
 Without articulated internal communication goals, messages can become unfocused, inconsistent, and ineffective at producing desired results.
 Clearly outlining goals enables more strategic, meaningful, and productive communication that ultimately accomplishes identified aims and intentions.
 Communication goals also provide essential guidance when it comes to shaping discussion and engagement in alignment with overarching priorities.